mekinsie/weather-project/README.md

 * _npm_

 ## Description
-This website provides you with weather data on the previous five days for a specific location.
-You can select the location of choice and data such as daily precipitation in mm, temperatures, and wind will be displayed.
+This website provides you with the ability to compare the weather forecast in different locations.
+You can search up to four cities.

 ## Setup/Installation Requirements
 Note: You need to have git and npm already installed to setup and install this project.